breakfastquay/rubberband/README.md

 our knowledge.
 See also the file [COMPILING.md](COMPILING.md) for more details.

- * FFTW3 - GPL; proprietary licence needed for redistribution
+ * FFTW3 - GPL or proprietary non-free licence
  * Intel IPP - Proprietary; licence needed for redistribution
  * SLEEF - BSD-like
  * KissFFT - BSD-like